TheRedBrain/spellengine-extension/README.md

 - "GENERIC_MAGIC" uses "spellengineextension:generic.magic_damage" and "spell_power:generic.haste" as their power and haste attributes respectively.
 Uses the "minecraft:magic" damage type.

 They have no "crit_chance" or "crit_damage" traits and also no entity attribute or status effect defined, to keep them as simple and generic as possible.

+## 'ProvidesSpell' status effect API

+This is a small java API that allows status effects to provide a list of spells to players.

 ## Entity Attributes